 These reasons, however, pale in comparison to what COVID-19 did for remote working and remote hiring.
 Within a span of a month, remote working turned from a nice-to-have perk to a must have for business continuity.

 But the reason why remote hiring is the future extends beyond these reason, here are a few:

 In the pre-COVID world, the norm was to meet the candidates in person and assess them on-campus.
-With all these global changes reshaping our understanding of work, the face of hiring is changing as well.
-Now, with ‘remote work’ being the norm, recruiting strategies have changed as well.
-Sourcing, assessing, interviewing: all measures that once used to be offline have effectively been translated to the online tools available to us.
+With several global changes reshaping our understanding of work, the face of hiring is changing as well.
+Now, with "remote work" being the norm, recruiting strategies have changed as well.
+Sourcing, assessing, interviewing- all measures that once used to be offline have effectively been translated to online tools.

 According to a recent poll by Global Workplace Analytics, a small to medium-sized enterprise saves approximately $11,000 by allowing their employees to work remotely.

-So, the saying ‘time is money’ is as true as it always have been.
-By hiring remotely and enabling a remote working culture, you’d be saving money, and not just in man hours.
-Running a working space means leasing an often-expensive workspace, paying water and electricity bills, buying office supplies, providing in-office meals and snacks.
+So, the saying "time is money" is more accurate than ever.
+By hiring remotely and enabling a remote working culture, you’d be saving money, and not just in person hours.
+Running a working space means leasing an often-expensive workspace, paying water and electricity bills, buying office supplies, and providing in-office meals and snacks.